jcolag/entropy-arbitrage/2025-01-30-chain-command-2.md

  > **PICARD**: Sur le pont d'Avignon, on y danse...

-Picard has apparently decided to go with a spoken-word rendition of [*Sur le Pont d'Avignon*](https://en.wikipedia.org/wiki/Sur_le_Pont_d%27Avignon).
+Picard has apparently decided to go with a spoken-word rendition of {% wiki Sur_le_Pont_d%27Avignon|*Sur le Pont d'Avignon*|en %}.
 The world has apparently turned upside-down, because not only did I need to agree with Picard about torture, but I've also liked the *song* since a local children's show that I grew up with highlighted it...

  > **LAFORGE**: I could do it, but truthfully, the man you want is Commander Riker.
 He's the best there is.